 MR: When we start client projects, one of the most exciting things is discovering quick wins to help clients transform.
 These are things that a business can do by connecting a few dots they just don’t see.

-As an example, we worked with a large cooperative, which spans the retail, energy, agro, and home building industries, to implement a simple online catalog to use with its network of members.
+As an example, we worked with a large cooperative to implement a simple online catalog to use with its internal divisions.
 One of the executives, who needed to be involved, was unavailable to meet for the next 30 days.

 Taken aback by this news, we asked where he would be for the next month, and the client replied, “He has to be at a buy mart.”